ZW-xjtlu/OmixM6A/README.md

 ## Acknowledgments

 OmixM6A is developed to be compatible with the m6AConquer database project.
+All BH adjusted p-value and m6A probabilities in m6AConquer m6A SE assays can be reproduced from its m6A and Total count assays using method = "binomial" and method = "bbmix" using this package.
+You are encouraged to create your own aggregated (row sums) columns by pooling biological replicates under same conditions and re-fit selected site calling models for integration purpose.

 We appreciate the contributions and feedback from the epitranscriptomics community.